na-na-hi/renget/archive/oaicards.md

 5. Too many example messages will push the description back in the memory, you should try to stick to 2-3 short back and forths at most.
 And short ones at that!
 Don't clog a thousand tokens worth of example chat unless you have a good reason like odd formatting or simulator.

 6. Avoid repeating points.
-If you already talked about your character's drug addiction in one message, it's not a wise idea to write about it in another message UNLESS you want that to be the large part of your bot.
+If you already talked about your character's drug addiction in one message, it's not a wise idea to write about it in another message UNLESS you want that to be a large part of your card setting.

 Our beloved [njegger c.Ai](https://www.characterhub.org/characters/retardedanon/c-i) has really good example chats that I recommend you check out.
 It never describes what each of her adorable alien words mean, but the AI picks it up through context from the example chat.
 There is a sizable group of people who will tell you example chats are useless and that might be true for basic coom cards.
-However, for specific speech patterns, simulators, and bots with odd formatting, example chats are necessary and is usually the difference between an okay card and a great card.
+However, for specific speech patterns, simulators, and cards with odd formatting, example chats are necessary and are usually the difference between an okay card and a great card.
 [cominginclutch](https://rentry.org/cominginclutch) also has pretty good example chats.
 One example chat too many but otherwise very solid content wise (payment received btw, pleasure doing business with you).